Covid 19 coronavirus: No new cases today, 250 complaints a day to police about level 2 breaches

 This included fewer problems with parties over the weekend than the one before.

-Coster said reports of breaches at alert level 2 than other levels - police have had about 250 per day in level 2.
+Coster said reports of breaches at alert level 2 than other levels - police have had about 250 to 350 per day in level 2 compared to the 700 to 1000 they'd had in level 3.

 There have been 983 breaches reported in level 2, mostly through the 10-5 phone line.